naz-hage/ntools/docs/buildtypes.md

 nb staging
 ```
 It includes the following steps:

 - Clean the project
 - Restore the project
 - Build the project
 - Test the project
 - Publish the project to the staging environment
 - Run various tests on the staging environment
+- The version is set according to the rules in [versioning](versioning.md)

 ### Production
 The `production` build type use the following command: